salesforcecli/plugin-packaging/messages/package_install.md

 # packageInstallInProgress

 PackageInstallRequest is currently InProgress.
-You can continue to query the status using sfdx force:package:install:report -i %s -u %s
+You can continue to query the status using sfdx force:package:beta:install:report -i %s -u %s

 # packageInstallError